tufts-ml-courses/comp135-20f-assignments/projectC/data_movie_lens_100k/README.md

 ## user_info.csv

-Contains information about each user.
+Contains information about each user (one per row of CSV file).

+Column description:

 ```
 user_id : int